d4n3sh/thedaneshproject/content/posts/2009-06-17-bribe-free-malaysian-car-sticker.md

 [BFM][2]&#8216;s giving them away for free.
 Drop them a request [here][3] and you'll get your sticker by mail in a few days.

 It's gonna be interesting to see how many [hypocrites][4] will have this sticker on their cars.
-Being Malaysian means learning to BRIBE right? sigh&#8230;&#8230;
+Being Malaysian means learning to BRIBE right? sigh......

 Source: [Abinesh][5]